jemison-nlp-AnJeSt/github-NLP-project/README.md

 In differences of flavors, Archlinux will have more programming; less Shell than Ubuntu & Debian.

 > - **Hypothesis 3 -**
-We have a theory that Ubuntu READMe’s may have more detail and length for new users.
+We have a theory that Ubuntu readme files may have more detail and length for new users.

 > - **Hypothesis 4-**
 Raspberry Pi will show up and be associated with Python language.